amalk-money/pythonAutomation/README.md

 ## Job2: Creating the environment

 This job will create the environment to run the program what the developer defined.

-Before creating the environment, it will check f the environment is present or not.
+Before creating the environment, it will check for the environment is present or not.
 If not it will create the environment.

 ![env gen]( https://github.com/amalk-money/pythonAutomation/blob/master/screenShots/env%20general.png)